Cracking the Mortgage Code: A Definitive Guide for First Time Buyers in 2024

 • Calculate your monthly income and expenses.
 This will give you an idea of how much money you have coming in and going out each month.

 • Think about your debt-to-income ratio.
 This is the percentage of your monthly income that goes towards debt payments.
-Lenders typically prefer a debt-to-income ratio (DTI) of around 20-36% for the best deals.
+Lenders typically prefer a debt-to-income ratio (DTI) of 36% of below for the best deals.
 A lower debt-to-income ratio shows lenders that you can afford payments.
-You can calculate your DTI by dividing your total monthly debt payments by your gross monthly income.
+You can calculate your DTI by using our debt-to-income calculator here.

 • Get a mortgage pre-approval before you start looking at properties.
 This will give you an idea of how much you can borrow and what your monthly payments will be.
 You can get a pre-approval from a lender by providing them with proof of your income, assets, and debts.